gbmhunter/blog/content/programming/languages/c/string-manipulation-in-c/_index.md

 ```

-## C Number To String Functions

-### printf (And It's Variants)

-`printf()` can be a very taxing function on the processor, and may disrupt the real-time deadlines of code (especially relevant to embedded programming).
-It is a good idea to keep `printf()` function calls away from high-priority interrupts and control loops, and instead use them in background tasks that can be pre-empted (either by interrupts or a higher-priority threads when running a RTOS).

-**printf()**
+## printf (and variants)

+`printf()` and it's variants such as `sprintf()` are some of the most common "something to string" functions.
+They can be used to convert signed integers, unsigned integers, floats, doubles and other types to strings.
+They can also be used to print already formatted strings, and/or concatenate existing strings together.
+They also support formatting options, which allow you to control how the numbers are displayed (e.g. number of decimal places, padding, display number as hex, e.t.c).

+{{% aside type="note" %}}
+`printf` stands for "print formatted"[^wikipedia-printf].
+{{% /aside %}}

+### printf()

 `printf()` is the most commonly used string output function.
 It is a variadic function (it takes a variable number of arguments, note that this is not the same as function overloading, which is something that C does not support).

-On Linux, this will print the string to the calling terminal window.
-Most embedded systems do not support `printf()` as their is no "standard output" (although this can be re-wired to say, a UART).
-Instead, in embedded applications, `printf` variants like `sprintf()` are more common.
+On most mainstream operating systems such as Linux, MacOS and Windows, calling `printf()` will send the formatted string to the terminal (if the application was invoked from a terminal).
+On an embedded system there is no "standard output", but increasingly on more modern embedded systems `printf()` is routed to a default debug serial port.

-If you want to print an already-formulated string using `printf` (with no additional arguments to be inserted), do not use the syntax `printf(msg)`.
-Instead, use the format `printf(%s, msg)`.
+If you want to print an already-formulated string using `printf()` (with no additional arguments to be inserted), do not use the syntax `printf(msg)`.
+Instead, use the format `printf("%s", msg)`.

 ```c
 char* msg = "Example message";